Estate of Michael Jackson

-In 2012, in an attempt to end a family dispute, Jackson's brother Jermaine retracted his signature on a public letter criticizing executors of Jackson's estate and his mother's advisers over the legitimacy of his brother's will.
+In 2012, in an attempt to end a family dispute, Jackson's brother Jermaine retracted his signature on a public letter criticizing the executors of Jackson's estate and his mother's advisers over the legitimacy of Michael's will.
 T.J.
-Jackson, son of Tito Jackson, was given co-guardianship of Michael Jackson's children after false reports of Katherine Jackson going missing.
+Jackson, son of Tito Jackson, was given co-guardianship of Michael's children after false reports of Katherine having gone missing.
 Media reports suggested that the settlement of Jackson's estate could last many years.

-The value of Sony/ATV Music Publishing is estimated to be US$1.5 billion.
-The estimate makes Jackson's share of Sony/ATV worth $750 million, from which Jackson would have had an annual income of $80 million.
+The value of Sony/ATV Music Publishing was estimated to be $1.5 billion.
+The estimate made Jackson's share of Sony/ATV worth $750 million, from which Jackson would have had an annual income of $80 million.
 In September 2016, a deal was finalized for Sony's acquisition of Jackson's share of Sony/ATV from the Jackson estate for $750 million.

 In 2016, Jackson's estate earned $825 million, the highest yearly amount for a celebrity ever recorded by Forbes.
 In July 2018, Sony/ATV bought out the Jackson estate's 10% stake in EMI for $287.5 million.

 Earnings

 In 2016, Forbes estimated annual gross earnings by the Jackson Estate at $825 million, the largest ever recorded for a celebrity, mostly due to the sale of the Sony/ATV catalog.
 In 2018, the figure was $400 million.
 It was the eighth year since his death that Jackson's annual earnings were reported to be over $100 million, thus bringing Jackson's posthumous total to $2.4 billion.
-In 2020, Forbes recognized Jackson as the top-earning dead celebrity each year after his death to 2023 except 2012, 2021 and 2022.
+Jackson was the top-earning dead celebrity each year after his death through 2025, except 2012, 2021 and 2022.

 Taxation of estate

 The estate administrators and the IRS estimated portions of the estate differently.
-The estate argued that its total value was $5.1 million, while the IRS initially estimated the estate's value at more than $500 million and then reduced it to $481.9 million.
+The estate argued that its total value was $5.1 million, while the IRS initially estimated the estate's value at more than $500 million and then reduced it to $482 million.
 The IRS also proposed "an additional $197 million in penalties, including a gross valuation misstatement penalty."
 A major part of the dispute related to the value of Jackson's likeness; the estate claimed a value of just over $2,000; while the IRS initially valued it at over $434 million.
 Other disputes centered on the value of Jackson's interest in a trust that owns some songs of his and the Beatles; the value of Jackson's share of the Jackson 5 master recordings rights; and the values of various stocks, bonds, and cars owned by Jackson.

 In 2013, the estate filed a U.S. Tax Court petition claiming that the IRS overestimated the value of the estate's assets.
-In 2021, the Tax Court issued a ruling in favor of the estate, ruling that the estate's total combined value of the estate was $111.5 million and that the value of Jackson's name and likeness was $4 million (not the $61 million estimated by the IRS's outside expert witness).
+In 2021, the Tax Court issued a ruling in favor of the estate, ruling that the estate's total combined value of the estate was $112 million and that the value of Jackson's name and likeness was $4 million (not the $61 million estimated by the IRS's outside expert witness).